What is the difference between frogs and toads?

 Yes, many frogs can change color.
 Frogs change color to help hide from predators by matching the colors of their surroundings.
 The also change color to help control their body temperature as some colors absorb more or less light and can cool or warm them up.
 They use pigment cells called chromatophores to change color.
 Most frogs cannot completely change their color, instead they change the shade (lighter or darker) of their basic color.

 Why are frogs slimy?

 Some frogs are slimy because they are covered in a mucous coating.
-They secrete mucus to help them keep their skin moist which aids in their ability to breathe through their skin.
+This coating helps them keep their skin moist which helps them breathe through their skin.
 The mucous often contains other chemicals, like antibacterial or anti fungals to help protect the frog.
-Some frogs actually secrete a waxy coating that they spread across their body to help retain moisture in areas that have high temperatures or if they are active during the day.
-Some frogs are slimy because they are covered in a mucous coating.
-They secrete mucus to help them keep their skin moist which aids in their ability to breathe through their skin.
-The mucous often contains other chemicals, like antibacterial or anti fungals to help protect the frog.
-Some frogs actually secrete a waxy coating that they spread across their body to help retain moisture in areas that have high temperatures or if they are active during the day.
+Other frogs actually secrete a waxy coating that they spread across their body to help retain moisture in areas that have high temperatures or if they are active during the day.